 The employee's gratuity fund scheme is Company's defined benefit plans.
 The present value of the obligation under such defined benefit plans is determined based on the actuarial valuation using the Projected Unit Credit Method as at the date of the Balance sheet.
-In case of funded plans, the fair value of plan asset is reduced from the gross obligation under the defined benefit plans, to recognize the obligation on the net basis.
+In case of funded plans, the fair value of plan asset is reduced from the gross obligation under the defined benefit plans, to recognise the obligation on the net basis.

-Re-measurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognized immediately in the Balance Sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
+Re-measurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the Balance Sheet with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retained earnings with a corresponding debit or credit to retain earnings with a corres

+OCI in the period in which they occur.
 Re-measurements are not reclassified to Statement of Profit and Loss in subsequent periods.

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Company recognizes the following changes in the net defined benefit obligation as an expense in the Statement of profit and loss:
+The Company recognises the following changes in the net defined benefit obligation as an expense in the Statement of profit and loss: